-The signing individuals are independent of the plan sponsor.
+The signing actuaries are independent of the plan sponsor.

-The findings in this report are based on data and other information through June 30, 2022.
+The findings in this report are based on data and other information through June 30, 2023.
 Future actuarial measurements may differ significantly from the current measurements presented in this report due to such factors as the following: plan experience differing from that anticipated by the economic or demographic assumptions; changes in economic or demographic assumptions; increases or decreases expected as part of the natural operation of the methodology used for these measurements (such as the end of an amortization period or additional cost or contribution requirements based on the plan's funded status); and changes in plan provisions or applicable law.
 Due to the limited scope of the actuary's assignment, the actuary did not perform an analysis of the potential range of such future measurements.

 The actuarial methods and assumptions used in the valuation are summarized in Section D of this report.
 The assumptions are established by the Retirement Board after consulting with the actuary.
 The actuarial assumptions used for the valuation produce results which, individually and in the aggregate, are reasonable.
+The combined effect of the assumptions, excluding prescribed assumptions or methods set by law, is expected to have no significant bias (i.e., not significantly optimistic or pessimistic).